kyleolivo/kyleolivo.github.io/_posts/2016-07-26-multiple-lines-chrome-devtools.md

 ---

 Perhaps I should file this under "I can't believe I didn't know that", but I'm sharing it here in case it helps someone else.
-˚If you are doing some debugging in Chrome DevTools and want your code to span multiple lines, just use 'shift + enter'.
+If you are doing some debugging in Chrome DevTools and want your code to span multiple lines, just use 'shift + enter'.
 Violà!